LeBoFran6/Espace__Temps/README.md

 ![My Image](IMG03.png)

-In this project i programmed the mechanics of the game
+In this project I programmed the mechanics of the game.

-The main challenge was the code and setup of multiples controlers for local multiplayer
+The main challenge was the setup of multiple controllers for local multiplayer.

 ![My Image](IMG02.png)

-due to the fact that is was a game jam the code is not the most optimal but it worked propreli for the game
+Due to the fact that this project was for a game jam, the code isn't the most optimal but it worked proprerly for the game.

 ![My Image](IMG01.png)

-I also coded a chronomiter whit minuts and seconds
+I also coded a chronometer with minuts and seconds

 ![My Image](IMG00.png)

-Do tu that experience i leard much more abour unity and C# in unity .
+Thanks to this experience, I learned much more about Unity and its C#.
-I am very proud of the work we atchived with the team in less then 48h .
+I am very proud of the work we achieved with the team in less than 48h.

-And the jury realy liked the game !
+And the jury really liked our game !